syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 #### Expand or collapse all group by default

-Collapse all or Expand all group can be done by default which can be achieved by using [ListViewLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ListViewLoadedEventArgs.html) event.
-You can either [SfListView.CollapseAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CollapseAll.html) by or [SfListView.ExpandAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ExpandAll.html) by Loaded event.
+Expand or collapse all the groups by default by using [Loaded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ListViewLoadedEventArgs.html) event of SfListView.

 {% highlight c# %}
 listView.Loaded += ListView_Loaded;